SCARE Bag Guide, Gear List, and Checklist

 Our checklist is available as both a PDF download and as a Google Sheets/Excel file where you can check off items yourself, and even add and subtract items from the checklist once you have it saved to your own account.

-SCARE Bag Printable PDF Checklist
+Printable PDF Checklist

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper and makes creating a SCARE kit extremely easy.
 Once you open the SCARE kit PDF checklist in your browser, you can either print it directly or save it through your browser.

-SCARE Bag Checklist Excel / Google Sheets
+Excel / Google Sheets Checklist

 If you are looking for a comprehensive way to track your SCARE bag contents, open our Excel / Google Sheets version.
-The sheet is sharable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
+The sheet is shareable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
 We also keep the best-reviewed item for each category linked to simplify shopping for any equipment you may find yourself missing.

 The Next Step

 Whether or not you’ve chosen to build a SCARE kit, our next step in this guide series stops off at EDC, or Everyday Carry.
-This is a larger and more comprehensive take on what you have on you each and every day- beyond even a SCARE kit.
+This is a larger and more comprehensive take on what you have on you each and every day, beyond even a SCARE kit.

 Check out our Everyday Carry Guide here: